My Rolex Explorer II - Ref. 16570

 Waiting till the time was right to get a Daytona wasn't gonna scratch the itch I had for a new watch.
 A purchase I was justifying as a little reward to myself for being in the midst of a good run at work.
 The disposable income burning a hole in my pocket was around three grand and change.
 (Yes yes I know I know, what I could've gotten that vintage GMT for...)

 Now, as unbelievable as it may seem, I sincerely don't recall researching or hunting a specific model.
 I just remember knowing I wanted another Rolex, but a sports model this time.
-(And I'd be lying if I said a Panerai wasn't close competition.)
+And I'd be lying if I said a Panerai wasn't in close competition.

-I didn't make a conscious decision to buy preowned vs. new.
+I also didn't make a conscious decision to buy preowned vs. new.
 I was definitely poking my head into boutiques around this time, so I must not have ruled out going the AD route (I remember test driving the Milgauss).
-But also, I explored the Sales Corner on Timezone...
+Besides checking out watches in the metal, I explored them virtually, on Timezone's Sales Corner.
 One night, scrolling through listings, one in particular had two intriguing descriptors that jumped out at me: "mint" and "box and papers."
 Little did I know the watch loading onto my laptop screen would set a lot of wheels in motion - namely my love affair with Explorers...
 It was a reference 16570, A-serial, black dial Explorer II.
 To this day what stands out about that moment was being taken aback by the photos.
-The shots were professional grade, not the usual snaps people took on their kitchen tabletop or back deck with the sun blaring.
+The shots were professional grade, not the usual snaps people took on their dimly lit kitchen tabletop or back deck with the sun blaring.
 (I actually managed to dig up the listing.
 Pretty cool going down memory lane...)

 I don't remember scrutinizing the watch like I would today.
 I really just think I went off the vibe I got from the pictures.
 And the watch came with boxes and paperwork to match its new-old-stock condition.
-It was basically a brand new watch, which if I'm being honest, is something I was looking for (why else was I pestering salespeople at ADs?).
+It was basically a brand new watch, which if I'm being honest, is something I was looking for (why else was I pestering salespeople at ADs and letting vintage GMTs get away?).
 I went to bed that night with this watch on my brain...
 I could dig the model.
 I could swallow the price.
 I slept on it.
 When I woke up the next morning, it was still on my mind, it felt right, so I called the number in the listing.

 When I got ahold of the seller, I mispronounced his name, calling him [Jay-Sek].
 He politely corrected me and we chatted about the watch.
 Today, the man on the other end of the phone is someone who needs no introduction to most watch guys.
 But I'm not so sure this was the case eight years ago.
 I like the fact that I bought a watch from H.Q.
 Milton before they were H.Q.
 MILTON.
 Back to the call...
 I didn't ask Jacek questions we might raise today: Has the case been polished/recut?
 What's the bracelet code?
 I probably asked about its service history.
 What I was mostly concerned with was the price.
 Was there any wiggle room?
 (I think he knocked off a hundred bucks or offered to ship for free).
 I hung up agreeing to get the watch...

-Knowing all I know now today - thanks to Instagram, studying H.Q.
+Knowing what I know today - thanks to Instagram, studying H.Q.
 Milton Sold listings and all my watch-loving friends - I can say unequivocally that my Explorer II was (and still is) a superb example.
-Looking back, I feel like I could've ended up with one with chamfer-less lugs...
+Looking back, I could've ended up with one with chamfer-less lugs...
 Again I wasn't grilling watches like I (we) do today.

 As you can see in Jacek's photos, the watch was in immaculate shape.
 The paperwork was filled out, indicating it was originally bought from a California AD back in 1999.
 I don't know the story with it leading up to me getting it...
 Was it truly new-old-stock?
 (Doubtful.)
 Was it worn a few times before being tossed in a drawer or safe deposit box?
 If this is the case, and there were some desk diving swirls on the clasp or a deep scratch on the side of the case, the polishing job was done by a technician with the hand of God.